gigumay/POLO/README.md

 ### Data-preprocessing

 Datsets should be divided into a training- and validation-set, which should be stored in separate folders.
 Furthermore, like is the case for YOLOv8, the architecture of POLO is designed to take input images of size 640x640 pixels.
 If you are working with images that exceed this size, it can be beneficial to split them into patches that match the dimensions expected by POLO.
-While the framework will accept arbitrary sized inputs, large images will have to be downsampled to fit the architecture, which will reduce the resolution and may cause the loss of important features/details.
+While the framework will accept arbitrary sized inputs, [image tiling has proven beneficial for small object detection](https://openaccess.thecvf.com/content_CVPRW_2019/papers/UAVision/Unel_The_Power_of_Tiling_for_Small_Object_Detection_CVPRW_2019_paper.pdf).
 Also, for each image (or image-patch) in the training- and validation-set, the objects it contains must be specified as ground truth labels in a `.txt`-file.
 The `.txt`-files must be located in the same folder as the corresponding images, and the file-names must be identical (except, of course, for the file extension/format).
 In the `.txt`-file each object must be defined as a point in a separate line, and every line must be formatted as follows:

 `class_id radius x_rel y_rel`